See the DrugPatentWatch profile for lipitor

 The Impact of Alcohol on Lipitor's Side Effects

-Research suggests that moderate alcohol consumption, defined as one to two drinks per day, may not significantly impact the side effects of Lipitor.
-However, excessive alcohol consumption, defined as more than three drinks per day, may increase the risk of certain side effects.
+Research suggests that moderate alcohol consumption (1-2 drinks per day) may not significantly impact Lipitor's side effects.
+However, heavy alcohol consumption (more than 2 drinks per day) may increase the risk of certain side effects, such as:

 Expert Insights